-(a) The finance commission shall direct a finance agency to employ an internal auditor to provide services to and facilitate commission oversight and control over the finance agencies.

-(b) The Texas Department of Banking may employ a hearings officer to serve the finance agencies as determined by interagency agreement.
-For the purposes of Section 2003.021, Government Code, a hearings officer employed under this section is considered to be an employee of each agency for which hearing services are provided.
-The hearings officer's only duty is to preside over matters related to contested cases before a finance agency or the finance commission.
+- (a) The finance commission shall direct a finance agency to employ an internal auditor to provide services to and facilitate commission oversight and control over the finance agencies. - (b) The Texas Department of Banking may employ a hearings officer to serve the finance agencies as determined by interagency agreement.
+For the purposes of Section 2003.021, Government Code, a hearings officer employed under this section may be retained under contract to provide services on a part-time basis and is considered to be an employee of each agency for which hearing services are provided.
+The hearings officer's only duty under the hearings officer's contract is to preside over matters related to contested cases before a finance agency.